ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Development/FrameworkModules.md

 ![AgentBlueprintProviderSequenceDiagram](AgentBlueprintProviderSequence.svg)

-\section dev_framework_modules_datastore DataStore
+\section dev_framework_modules_databuffer DataBuffer

-The DataStore accepts arbitrary values from different components (from framework as well as agents).
+The DataBuffer accepts arbitrary values from different components (from framework as well as agents).
-The stored values if cyclic and acyclic type are associated with an timestamp, entity id and a key (topic).
+The stored values if cyclic and acyclic type are associated with an entity id and a key (topic) and stored for one timestep.
-Static values are only associated with a key.
+Static values are only associated with a key but stored for the entire run.

-Typically, Observers are using the DataStore to retrieve information about the simulation.
+Typically, Observers are using the DataBuffer to retrieve information about the simulation.
 This can happen during the simulation run and/or at the end of a run.
 For the keys, a generic datatype is used (strings).
 For the values, a set of predefined datatypes is used (bool, char, int, size_t, float, double, string).